tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers which are compliant with this specification MUST use only the "supported_versions" extension to determine client preferences and MUST only select a version of TLS present in that extension.
 They MUST ignore any unknown versions.
+If the extension is not present, they MUST negotiate TLS 1.2 or prior as specified in {{RFC5246}}.

 The server MUST NOT send the "supported_versions" extension.
 The server's selected version is contained in the ServerHello.version field as